samullen/presentations/telemetry_by_the_numbers/presentation.md

 - It's short, understandable, and oozes common sense
 - Example:
   - If we measure how much resources our systems require, we can manage allocation of new servers
-  - If we know where a customer gets hung up in the checkout process, we can improve the experience
+  - If we know where a customer gets hung up in the checkout process, we can fix the problem and improve the experience
 - It's a great quote; it's just not all of it.

 ---